senecajs/seneca/README.md

 server.
 The _seneca.service_ method returns a _connect_ middleware function to do this.

-Your implementation of the configuration code _stays the same_
+Your implementation of the configuration code _stays the same_.

 The client code looks like this: